Root Canal Therapy – Plano, TX

 • You could save money.
 Although root canal therapy costs more than an extraction upfront, it is actually a better value because it can spare you from having to pay for tooth replacement.

 • Caring for a treated tooth is easy.
-Thorough oral hygiene and other basic measures can reduce the risk that your treated tooth will require restorative care again in the future.
+Thorough oral hygiene and other basic measures can help the tooth heal and remain functional for many years, reducing the risk that your treated tooth will require restorative care again in the future.

 Understanding the Cost of Root Canal Treatment